 Astir Beach

-With its gorgeous blue waters and stunning sunsets, Astir Beach is as welcoming as Greek summer itself.
-Embrace the ultimate seaside experience.
+With its pristine blue waters and mesmerizing sunsets, Astir Beach offers a luxurious seaside escape.
+Immerse yourself in the ultimate coastal experience.

 Our History